All Products

 - -text="hello world"

-3. Confirm that the sidecar container is automatically injected into the application pod and verify that the volumes are mounted correctly.
+3. You can confirm that the sidecar container is automatically injected into the application pod and verify the mounting result.

 kubectl get pod

 The expected output is as follows.
-The application pod contains two containers, which indicates that the sidecar container was injected successfully.
+The application pod contains two containers, indicating successful sidecar container injection.

 NAME READY STATUS RESTARTS AGE